 This guide covers both the reformed and legacy versions of the qualifications.
 It includes information on when the reformed qualifications are being introduced.

 We will continue to develop this guide as necessary and reissue it in 2017.

 The GCSE, GCE, Principal Learning and Project Code of Practice (the Code) set out a number of rules exam boards had to follow when delivering, assessing and awarding these qualifications.
 We are withdrawing the Code because it largely duplicates some of the General Conditions of Recognition with which exam boards must comply.
 We have also decided to introduce some clearer rules on the way exam boards deal with requests for reviews of marking and appeals.
 The Code pre-dates the introduction of reformed GCSEs, AS and A levels and it does not apply to the new qualifications.

-We will withdraw the Code in respect of AS and A level qualifications on Thursday 18 August 2016, to coincide with the issue of results for those qualifications.
-We will withdraw the Code in respect of GCSEs on Thursday 25 August 2016 to coincide with the issue of results.
+We withdrew the Code in respect of AS and A level qualifications on Thursday 18 August 2016, coinciding with the issue of results for those qualifications.
+We withdrew the Code in respect of GCSEs on Thursday 25 August 2016 coinciding with the issue of results.
 We will withdraw the Code in respect of Principal Learning and Project at a later date.

 We have already incorporated into the relevant Qualification Level Conditions the rules with which exam boards must comply when they are setting grade boundaries.
 These Conditions are published on our website.